 Our schedule however allowed us only 4 nights total in Ubud.
 After this we were heading off to one of the smaller islands south of Bali – Nusa Lembongan.
 Here we planned to spend just over a week exploring the island, with hopefully plenty of time for the white beaches and the colorful snorkeling.

-If you enjoyed Ubud Bali Hotels & Airport Transfers, check out Bali and Nusa Lembongan 2-island itinerary.
+If you enjoyed Ubud Bali Hotels & Airport Transfers, check out our Bali & Lembongan 2-island itinerary.
 You may also like: